Metallica: Through the Never: Plot

 Amid aerial footage of Vancouver and BC Place, a radio DJ publicizes Metallica's concert.
 An overweight heavy-metal fan drives into the empty parking lot, and climbs on the car's hood, whooping and laughing.
-Trip (Dane DeHaan), a roadie for Metallica, skateboards past the fan and wipes out.
+Trip, a roadie for Metallica, skateboards past the fan and wipes out.
 He skates into the underground parking lot and down the dressing-room halls, encountering each of the band members.
 When he gives a brown paper bag to his supervisor, Trip is told to stick around.
 After standing in the arena, he walks away as the audience files in to Metallica's traditional opener, "Ecstasy of Gold".

 The band begins performing, and during "Creeping Death" Trip's boss tells him to bring gas to a stranded truck carrying "something very important".
 Before driving his van, Trip takes a blue-and-red capsule, before the band begins "For Whom the Bell Tolls".

 As Metallica begins "Fuel", Trip drives down deserted streets.
 Distracted by his map, he runs a red light and sees a bloody hand print on an illuminated sign.
-He is T-boned, and his van flips, lightning flashing as he leaves, which leads into "Ride the Lightning" (alongside a steel electric chair surrounded by four Tesla coils reminiscent of the album's artwork.)
+He is T-boned, and his van flips, lightning flashing as he leaves, which leads into "Ride the Lightning".

-Trip crawls out of the van, peers into the other car and calls to the driver (who is standing with his back to him).
-The driver glances at Trip, and runs past him down the street, "One" beginning to be played.
+Trip crawls out of the van, peers into the other car and calls to the driver.
+The driver runs past Trip down the street, "One" beginning to be played.
 Trip retrieves the gas tank, the map and a doll with a noose around its neck from the van, which "The Memory Remains" is played to.
 He wanders down a street, and a police horse drags a dead officer across his path.
 People run past him, ignoring him, followed by police cruisers (one of which is ablaze).
-Emerging in the middle of a street, Trip realizes he is between a motionless group of rioters and riot police.
-The rioters then become rowdy, and when the police throw tear gas they swarm over them.
-Stunned by the violence, Trip stands in front of a window, which then shatters.
+Emerging in the middle of a street, Trip realizes he is between a motionless group of rioters and riot police ("Wherever I May Roam").
+The rioters then become rowdy, and when the police throw tear gas they swarm over them, the violence intercut with "Cyanide".